top of page

 THE EMERALD BUDDHA IN THE GRAND PALACE IS THE MAIN ATTRACTION

-The Temple of The Emerald Buddha is purpose-built to house a figurine of the meditating Buddha seated in a yogic posture, made from a one solid piece of green jade, clothed in gold and diamonds and elevated above the heads of the worshippers and tourists, as a sign of respect.
+The Temple of the Emerald Buddha is purpose-built to house a figurine of the meditating Buddha seated in a yogic posture.
+Carved from a single solid piece of green jade and adorned with gold and diamonds, the statue is placed high above the heads of worshippers and tourists as a sign of respect.

-*Keep in mind to act with reverence and courtesy on your visit.
+Please remember to act with reverence and courtesy during your visit.

 HISTORY OF THE EMERALD BUDDHA